Skip to content

 What this check looks for

-This plugin looks for proxy_pass usage where the upstream address is built from variables that can be influenced by the client (scheme, host, port, or path).
+This plugin looks for proxy_pass, fastcgi_pass, uwsgi_pass, scgi_pass, or grpc_pass usage where the upstream address is built from variables that can be influenced by the client (host, port, and — for proxy_pass/grpc_pass — the scheme or path).
 That is the classic NGINX SSRF shape.

 Why this is a problem